AstroMined/debtonator/docs/custom_instructions.md

 On Windows, the root of this project is located at `E:\code\debtonator\` and the Memory Bank files are located in `E:\code\debtonator\docs`.

 The Memory Bank consists of core files in Markdown format.
-Files build upon each other in a clear hierarchy, with `.clinerules` capturing project-specific patterns and standards.
+Files build upon each other in a clear hierarchy, with `E:\code\debtonator\.clinerules` capturing project-specific patterns and standards.

 ```mermaid
 flowchart TD